 As is often the case in a small town, Holt doesn't have a public transportation system that people use for their commute.

-The citizens of Holt are slightly less educated than the national average of 21.84% for the average city or town: 13.14% of adults in Holt have a bachelor's degree or advanced degree
+The percentage of adults in Holt with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.14% of adults in Holt have a bachelor's degree or advanced degree.

 The per capita income in Holt in 2022 was $34,294, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
 This equates to an annual income of $137,176 for a family of four.
 However, Holt contains both very wealthy and poor people as well.